Support us | Visit us | Contact us

 Professor Gillian Bates FRS, who researches the molecular pathogenesis of Huntingdon's disease, was elected in 2007.
 All new Fellows sign the Charter Book when they are admitted to the Society.

-According to the Society's statutes, candidates for election to the Fellowship must have made "a substantial contribution to the improvement of natural knowledge, including mathematics, engineering science and medical science".
+Candidates must have made 'a substantial contribution to the improvement of natural knowledge, including mathematics, engineering science and medical science'.

 Each candidate is considered on his or her own merits and can be proposed from any sector of the scientific community.
 Every effort is made to encourage nominations of women candidates and candidates from the emerging disciplines.

 Each candidate for Fellowship or Foreign Membership must be nominated by two Fellows of the Royal Society, who sign a certificate of proposal.
 The certificate includes a statement of the principal grounds on which the proposal is being made and is available for inspection by other Fellows.
 The completed certificate of proposal must be received by 30 September each year.

 The President of the Royal Society may additionally encourage suggestions for candidates from Vice-Chancellors of universities and Chairs and Chief Executives of Research Councils.
 These suggestions must also be received by 30 September each year.